ARLA

 ARLA continues to observe all City of Edmonton Council Meetings to ensure we are aware of any issues that pertain to the Residential Rental Industry.

 At the City of Edmonton Community & Public Services Committee meeting held on March 20, 2023, several motions were brought forward by Councillor Knack on behalf of Councillor Janz, with respect to Landlords and licensing of them along with allowing a landlord registry.
 City Administration provided a report which you can access in the below link that was brought to City council April 4, 2023 and was approved to be further looked into.
-ARLA is currently putting together a letter to all City Council and will keep you up to date as this moves forward but I would appreciate any feedback you may have that I can include in this letter to City Council.
+ARLA submitted a letter to the City of Edmonton with respect to this and also met with City Administration to further discuss.

 • Letter to City on Licensing of Landlords and Registry